 The d-Rebar has been specifically designed to be spun in epoxy resin using a rock drill.
 The electronics head can be either (i) detachable from the bolt during installation or (ii) attached to the end of the bolt so that the hole assembly is encapsulated.
 The first option results in an easier installation procedure but care must be taken to properly seal the end connector in wet conditions.

-Installing instrumentation with a rock drill can be challenging even for the toughest design.
+Installing instrumentation with a rock drill can be challenging even for the toughest product.
 Care must be taken to ensure that the drill is well aligned with the borehole.

 - Instrumented rebar that can be spun in resin

 - Available with 2 to 6 strain gauges in two diametrically opposed slotted channels.

 - Readout head encapsulated in stainless steel tube for protection.

 - Immunity to hostile environment